csye-6225-spring2024/tf_gcp_infra/README.md

 # Infrastructure Setup with Terraform on GCP

 This Terraform configuration sets up networking resources on GCP.
-It creates a Virtual Private Cloud (VPC) with two subnets: webapp and db, and adds a route to the webapp subnet.
+It creates a Virtual Private Cloud (VPC) with two subnets: webapp and db, and adds a route to vpc.

 GCP requires certain services to be enabled before you can use them.
 These services provide essential functionalities for deploying infrastructure using Terraform.

 Required service is
 1. Compute Engine API: This API is necessary for creating networking resources such as VPC networks, subnets, and routes.
 In Google Cloud Console—>APIs & Services > Dashboard—>Enable APIs and Services—>Search for "Compute Engine API”—>Click on Enable to enable the Compute Engine API for your project.

 # Variables